Bats at our properties

 Horner Wood is part of the Holnicote Estate in North Somerset.
 Nearly all 18 UK bat species have been found at this one woodland.

 One of the most endangered bats across Europe is the greater horseshoe bat.
 A small number have been located with electronic bat detectors at the Horner village end of the wood.
-But the star turn is the barbastelle bat.
+But the star breed is the barbastelle bat.
 This is a rare woodland species across Europe with a significant breeding population in Horner Wood.